shkrazini/udisken/README.md

 - Usually, it is located in the `/usr/share/dbus-1/interfaces/` system directory.
-- In the [UDisks upstream repository], it is located at [data/org.freedesktop.UDisks2.xml]
+- In the [UDisks] upstream repository, it is located at [data/org.freedesktop.UDisks2.xml]
 - Alternatively, you may change the file location in the root project `meson.build`